sebleYA/the-game/README.md

 - group4 > left.html
 - bob > cave.html

 Be sure to keep your group's content in it's own folder!

 Also be sure to fix any broken links in your group's folder!

-Any stay files or directories left at the top level will be deleted.
+Any stray files or directories left at the top level will be deleted.